 It is dead simple to prepare knives for recycling.

-You should wrap the knife up in either cardboard or paper.
+It would be best if you wrapped the knife up in either cardboard or paper.
 This will make the knives a little bit safer to handle.
-Remember, even if the knife has dulled a little bit, it is still going to be dangerous to handle.
+Remember, even if the blade has dulled a little bit, it will still be dangerous.

-If you are going to be adding the knife straight into mixed metal recycling (i.e., the handle is made from metal) then make sure that you remove the protective paper or card first.
+If you are adding the knife straight into mixed metal recycling (i.e., the handle is made from metal), then make sure to remove the protective paper or card first.
 It is going to make everybody’s job a little easier like that.

-If you are handing the knives over to one of the staff members, leave the protection on it.
+If you are handing the knives to one of the staff members, leave the protection on it.
 Just make sure that they know that there are knives there.
-This way they can deal with them properly and safely!
+This way, they can deal with them properly and safely!